 Security & Privacy By Design

-With the European Union General Data Protection Regulation (EU GDPR) on the near horizon in 2018, companies doing business with citizens of the European Union have an obligation to demonstrate they implement both Security by Design (SbD) and Privacy by Design (PbD).
+With the European Union General Data Protection Regulation (EU GDPR) effective in mid-2018 and the California Consumer Privacy Act (CCPA) on the near-horizon for 2020, companies have an obligation to demonstrate they implement both Security by Design (SbD) and Privacy by Design (PbD).
 Unfortunately, most businesses lack the knowledge and experience to undertake such documentation efforts.
 That means businesses are faced to either outsource the work to expensive consultants or they ignore the requirement and hope they do not get in trouble for being non-compliant with this compliance requirement.
 In either situation, it is not a good place to be.
 The good news is that ComplianceForge developed a viable cybersecurity and privacy program that is based on NIST 800-160 guidance for security by design and OASIS for privacy by design.

 Cybersecurity & Privacy By Design - Program Level Privacy & Security Documentation